This post was written by Matthew D’Ascenzo.

 The Act contains the following provisions beneficial to companies:

-- A member is bound by the operating agreement, whether or not the member has signed it.
+- A new member is bound by the operating agreement, whether or not the member has signed it.

-- The Act embodies the “pick your partner principal,” prohibiting members from transferring governance rights – including voting, consent, and information rights – in a company.
+- The Act embodies the “pick your partner principle,” prohibiting members from transferring governance rights – including voting, consent, and information rights – in a company.
 This default rule avoids the situation where a spouse, child or estate of a member may become a voting member.

 - On the other hand, members freely may transfer their right to receive distributions from the company, which can facilitate a member’s estate planning or other financial goals.